 I love the creepy touches like the step-sisters leaving for the ball in mildew green sateen and in a hearse.
 And that when Prince Charnel matches Cinderella foot bone to her leg (no need for a glass slipper in a skeleton story) he declares that she makes each day a Halloween.
 I think this perfectly ghoulish and imaginative take on Cinderella, shocked my kids, but in a good way.
 My oldest son commented, “when you said you are bringing a new Cinderella book home, I didn’t imagine it can be like this!”

-On the first read I thought the illustrations were too creepy and graphic for children’s book.
-Roaches crawling down dead prince’s hand, broken bones and empty eye sockets are too much for my impressionable nature any time, but in a children’s book it seemed over the top.
-But after reading the book a dozen more times, I started to notice the details, and changed my mind.
-I started to see all the beautiful colors (rosy purple graveyard on the first page) and the humorous details (the rat with concussion after the coach evaporated).
+On the first read, I thought the illustrations were too creepy for children’s book.
+Roaches crawling down dead prince’s hand, broken bones and empty eye sockets are too much for my impressionable nature any time, but in a children’s book, it seemed over the top.
+But after reading the book a dozen more times, I started to notice the details and changed my mind.
+I started to see all the beautiful colors (rosy purple graveyard on the first page) and the humorous details (the rat who fainted after the coach evaporated).
 And even though it might seem like a morbidly odd story with a dubious twist, it actually proved to be very satisfactory for little kids who are still griping with the big ideas of death and dying and find delight in the fact that the happy-ever-after is possible even after you are dead.

 The Rough-Face Girl by Rafe Martin, illustrated by David Shannon